 1. Protect Your Sleeping Pad from Pets

 We are full proponents of camping and backpacking with your canine friends.
 Their unbridled excitement and eager love make for happy days on the trail and fulfilling nights under the stars.
 But it’s those very qualities that puncture a remarkable amount of sleeping pads.
 We see a lot of pads that made great chew toys.
-And many were happily considered just a squishy piece of ground good for walking all over.
+Others were happily considered just a squishy piece of ground good for walking all over.

 Ensuring your dog’s nails are neatly trimmed and their favorite toy is on hand—so it doesn’t become your pad—could be the difference between all night comfort and waking up with your hips on the ground.
-Covering your pad in a Synergy™ Sheet or a blanket offers a layer of protection against wandering paws.
+Covering your pad in a Synergy™ Sheet or a blanket also offers a layer of protection against wandering paws.

 Many customers tell us that they had their pad laid out to test it pre-trip and that’s when their pet got to it.
 Dog’s are the common culprit, but in this scenario, we get the occasional cat action.
 Consider setting it up vertically in a closet to keep it out of reach.
 In the end, you best know how to manage your pet, but you should know that while we are very good at fixing punctured pads, dogs often test the limits of our abilities.